Center for Plant Molecular Biology

 Dr. Kenneth W Berendzen

-Transformation technicians
+Transformation technicians and services

-4. Production of cell cultures (wild type).
+3. Maintenance of our Col-0 cell culture (wild type).

 Current Publications